TAILBONE-jp/openai-api-client/README.md

   requestBody: {
     model,
     messages: [{
-      'role': 'user', 'content': 'What's the weather like in Boston?'
+      'role': 'user', 'content': "What's the weather like in Boston?"
     }],
     functions: [
       {